 Now, we’re not saying that great tea makes you throw it back up; it’s more to do with how long does the aftertaste and sensation of the tea linger and stay with you after you’ve drunk it.
 It’s something that you really get once you’ve had a chance to experience it and understand what to look out for but, is definitely one of the things that we consider when judging whether a particular tea is good or not.

-In the end though, it really all comes down to whether or not we like the tea we're drinking.
-But digging a little further into how we determine whether or not we consider a tea to be good, the above mentioned points is what we look for when making that decision.
 While each of the different tea types – white, green, oolong, red/black and dark teas – also have specific category level criteria that we won't go into in this post, if you keep the above 3 points in mind anytime you try out a new tea, it might open up your experience and appreciation for when you do encounter truly great quality tea.
 Think of it more as a basic framework on which you can use to start to experience different teas in a deeper, more meaningful manner.

 Happy brewing :)